 2.2 On the Structure of Space According to Quantum Mechanics

 As a matter of fact, for that which concerns the domain of microphysics, quantum mechanics had a great influence on how the structure of space could be perceived, and it had a great influence on the development of the idea of a discrete space, setting aside the long-standing idea of the spatial continuum.
 Let’s see what Jammer says at this regard: ‘Heisenberg, in his attempt to achieve a simplified general representation of quantum mechanics, tried recently to abandon the principle of continuity in Riemannian or Euclidean geometry and introduced the suggestion of a “smallest length” to meet certain difficulties in quantum electrodynamics’ – as Jammer explains, the idea of a discrete space was introduced to eliminate the problem of the infinities, we will see it more in detail when we will refer to forthcoming paragraph on the article of Steven Weinberg.
 Jammer continues: ‘The concept of a smallest length, or rather a fundamental length, as characterizing the ultimate limit of resolution in physical measurement of spatial extension, has recently gained some popularity amongst theoretical physicists. […] In view of the great mathematical difficulties involved in the construction of a geometry of discontinuous space, however, physics has still to resort to the traditional geometry of a continuous space by a statistical treatment of the concept of length.
 Thus, continuous space resumes its service, even for nuclear physics, but as a convenient fiction for the statistical mathematization of physical reality.’
 The success of quantum mechanics and the consequent focus on phenomena at the micro-scale, entailed a certain difficulty of application of the traditional concepts of space and time: that’s where the necessity to rethinking the traditional concepts of space and time came from (and – I say – this is also the reason why the concept of place, which is historically, ontologically and epistemologically related to those concepts, necessitates the same process of revision, which is the argument of this website).
 Let’s see what Jammer says at this regard: ‘A profound epistemological analysis of certain quantum-mechanical principles seems to suggest that the traditional conceptions of space and time are perhaps not the most suitable frame for the description of microphysical processes.’
 After Heisenberg’s uncertainty principle, ‘the impossibility of an exact localization in combination with the determination of the momentum, and the related dualistic wave-particle character of physical reality, can be interpreted as a challenge for a critical revision of the accepted space and time conceptions.’
-And, needless to say, given that we are speaking of localization, the revision of the concept of place is an immediate consequence (I hope it is now evident one of the main reasons for rethinking concepts of space and place).
+And, needless to say, given that we are speaking of localization, the revision of the concept of place is an immediate consequence.
 As shown by Jammer, according to Niels Bohr, processes within the atom transcend the traditional frame of space and time, and Louis de Broglie comes to an analogous conclusion.
 Jammer writes: ‘the problem of an intelligent applicability of traditional space and time conceptions to atomic physics was the subject of a paper by Louis de Broglie [who] admits frankly the difficulties involved in the use of our notions of space and time on a microphysical scale’.
 Not only concepts of space and time were the subjects of revision after the success of quantum mechanics: the same process of revision regarded the concepts emptiness or void space, as Jammer noted.
 There are insurmountable epistemological problems that go against the idea of emptiness as showed by P. W. Bridgman, other than physical problems given the nature of ‘the concept of an electrostatic field with fluctuating zero-point’ advanced recently by quantum mechanics.